Graph Search Trees and the Intermezzo Problem: Introduction

 \section{Introduction}

 In the realm of computational combinatorics, one of the primary challenges is to determine a feasible configuration based on incomplete information.
 This paper aims to elucidate the relationships between two notable instances of this problem category: recognition of search trees of graph searches and total ordering with constraints.
-Specifically, our focus will be on exploring the last-in-tree recognition in the context of generic search and the intermezzo problem.

-\subparagraph{Graph Searches.} Graph searches like \emph{Breadth First Search} (BFS) or \emph{Depth First Search} (DFS) are among the most basic algorithms in computer science.
+Specifically, our focus will be on exploring the last-in-tree recognition in the context of generic search and the intermezzo problem. \subparagraph{Graph Searches.} Graph searches like \emph{Breadth First Search} (BFS) or \emph{Depth First Search} (DFS) are among the most basic algorithms in computer science.
 Their simplicity belies their significance as they form the backbone of more complex algorithms used to compute key properties of graphs.
 For instance, DFS can be employed to test for planarity as demonstrated by Hopcraft and Tarjan \cite{hopcrafttarjan74} and \emph{Lexicographic Breadth First Search} (LBFS) aids in the recognition and minimum coloring of chordal graphs through a perfect elimination ordering~\cite{rosetarjanlueker76}.
 Notably, all the above mentioned algorithms operate in linear time, underscoring their efficiency.

-In this context, \emph{Generic Search} (GS) represents the most general form of a graph search (see Figure~\ref{fig:gs}), with connectivity being its sole constraint: To elaborate, starting from a root vertex $r$, every subsequently visited vertex merely needs to be adjacent to a previously visited vertex.
+In this context, \emph{Generic Search} (GS) represents the most general form of a graph search\fullversion{ (see Figure~\ref{fig:gs})}, with connectivity being its sole constraint: To elaborate, starting from a root vertex $r$, every subsequently visited vertex merely needs to be adjacent to a previously visited vertex.
 Consequently, GS can yield any total order of the vertices, provided each prefix is connected.
 A search methodology that bears a close resemblance to GS is the \emph{Maximum Neighborhood Search} (MNS) \cite{corneil2008unified}, which can be perceived as a lexicographic variant of GS.
 Similarly, BFS and DFS can be implemented by using a queue and a stack, respectively, to store vertices that have not yet been visited.